nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 NGF will not validate the values of snippets.
 See the next section.

+In an HTTP/GRPCRouteRule, if a reference to a SnippetsFilter cannot be resolved, the filter MUST NOT be skipped.
+Instead, requests that would have been processed by that filter MUST receive a 500 HTTP error code response.
+In addition, the `ResolvedRefs` condition should be set to `False` with the reason `SnippetsFilterNotFound`.
+This reason is specific to NGF and will need to be added and documented.
+The `Accepted` route condition should be set to `True`.

 #### NGINX Values

 An invalid snippet can break NGINX config.
 When this happens, NGINX will continue to use the last valid configuration.